DECEMBER 2024 READING LIST

 AVALON BY ANYA SETON

-Although I appreciated the lightness of Heyer’s regency novels and the youthfulness of L’Engle and Burnett, I craved a new historical fiction read.
+Although I appreciated the lightness of Heyer’s Regency novels and the youthfulness of L’Engle and Burnett, I craved a new historical fiction read.
 I greatly enjoyed Katherine by Anya Seton and decided to seek out some of her other books.
 After some searching, I decided to try Avalon.
 A tale of a French prince named Rumin searching for Avalon and meeting a lonely girl, Merewyn, a supposed descendant of King Arthur.
 Their journey would take them to the English court and the far reaches of Iceland and Greenland.

 There was one point where I thought the story felt a bit disjointed.
 The story seemed to trail off with Merewyn in Iceland and then follows her to the desolation of Greenland.
 It did all finally come together, but it took several pages for me to see the connection.
 In the end, I liked the focus on Merewyn more than Rumin.
 She had a more riveting story to tell, and I am glad Seton focused on her more toward the end of the book.